 But here in dedicated servers, the cleaning of unwanted and temp files is a long process as compared to Cloud.
 Dedicated servers hosting are dedicated to a single user only, therefore, there is guaranteed up-time 24*7.

 Reliability aspect should be taken into consideration.
 It completely depends on the resources used.
 In case of a dedicated server, there’s no such opportunity of a backup kicking in, and your website/web app straight goes on in case of a server crash; data is however stored and retrieved from multiple machines on the cloud, so nothing to worry even if one of the servers crashes down unexpectedly.

 Here are some generally asked questions regarding; Cloud server vs dedicated server:

 Cloud servers can make your website, updates or resources live within few minutes.
-While dedicated servers may take up to 24-48 hours minimum, waiting time could be extended to a week in some occasions.
+While dedicated servers may take up to 24-48 hours minimum, waiting time could be extended to a week on some occasions.

-- Can I achieve High Availability quickly and cost effectively, if yes then how?
+- Can I achieve High Availability quickly and cost-effectively, if yes then how?

-- Is RAM, disk space and CPU Up-gradable?
+- Is RAM, disk space, and CPU Up-gradable?

 - Availability of tools for building auto-scaling, auto-provisioning and auto management?